 For more information, visit the Department of Food Science and Nutrition website.

-225M Food Sciences and Nutrition Building
+225M Food Science and Nutrition Building

 CFANS Office of Admissions